radj307/volume-control/README.md

 # Volume Control
-A simple project that was unceremoniously ripped from aleab's Toastify fork.
+An incredibly simple windows application that adds global hotkeys that control a specific application's volume.

+The code is ripped from aleab's Toastify fork, with a minor change that redirects hotkeys to any named process.